-After the victory of the Popular Front in the elections of February 1936 (a victory won by none too scrupulous means), the Largo Caballero faction violently opposed the other members of the party who leaned towards a more moderate policy, and in July 1936 it prevented the formation of a conciliatory government presided over by Martínez Barrios, the Grand Master of the Spanish Great Orient.
+After the victory of the Popular Front in the elections of February, 1936 (a victory won by none too scrupulous means), the Largo Caballero faction violently opposed the other members of the party who leaned toward a more moderate policy, and, in July, 1936, it prevented the formation of a conciliatory government presided over by Martínez Barrios, the Grand Master of the Spanish Grand Orient.
 And finally Largo Caballero himself was nominated Prime Minister.
 Anarchy reigned supreme.

-It is scarcely necessary to say that during this period, and above all during the three war years, anti-Catholic violence increased beyond all measure, eventually reaching fantastic proportions.
-Besides the burning and profanation of churches and cemeteries, and the pillage of rectories, monasteries and convents, 12 bishops, 1 apostolic administrator, 4266 secular priests, 2489 religious, 283 nuns and 249 seminarians, as well as several thousand youths of Acción Católica, were murdered between April 1931 and April 1939.
-Eighty per cent of the clergy disappeared in nine dioceses, and in the diocese of Malaga the figure reached was 90 per cent.2
+It is scarcely necessary to say that. during this period, and above all during the three war years, anti-Catholic violence increased beyond all measure, eventually reaching fantastic proportions.
+Besides the burning and profanation of churches and cemeteries, and the pillage of rectories, monasteries and convents, twelve bishops, one apostolic administrator, 4,266 secular priests, 2,489 religious, 283 nuns and 249 seminarians, as well as several thousand youths of Acción Católica, were murdered between April, 1931 and April, 1939.
+Eighty per cent of the clergy disappeared in nine dioceses.
+In the diocese of Malaga, 90 per cent.

-THE REACTION OF THE CATHOLICS
+REACTION OF THE CATHOLICS

-The violence was henceforward uncontrollable.
+The violence was, henceforward, uncontrollable.
 A reaction was necessary to stem the disorder and anarchy which now reigned throughout the nation.
 And, given the revolutionary and antidemocratic attitude adopted by the Social-Communists, this reaction could not be other than violent.
-From now on it was a question of a solution in extremis, since the problem presented by the Communist onslaught was one not of coexistence, but of existence.
-On 18 July 1936 the troops garrisoned in Morocco rose.
+From now on, it was a question of a solution in extremis, since the problem presented by the Communist onslaught was one not of coexistence, but of existence.
+On July 18, 1936, the troops garrisoned in Morocco rose.
 The civil war was under way.